snehilvj/dmc-docs/docs/drawer/drawer.md

 * by clicking outside the drawer area (if not disabled using `closeOnClickOutside` prop)
 * by pressing the ESC key (if not disabled using `closeOnEscape` prop)

-.. exec-block::docs.drawer.simple
+.. exec::docs.drawer.simple

 ##### Different Sizes

 Set the size of the drawer using the `size` prop.

-.. exec-block::docs.drawer.sizes
+.. exec::docs.drawer.sizes

 ##### Placement

 By default, Drawer will start to appear from the left, but this position can be customized by setting the `position` prop.

-.. exec-block::docs.drawer.placement
+.. exec::docs.drawer.placement